aliciasavelly/html-fetch/README.md

 ## Features & Implemenation.

 React.js was used to create this application (specifically [Create React App](https://github.com/facebookincubator/create-react-app)).
 When users type a website into the search bar, ```axios``` makes a get request to that page, and the HTML is identified and presented to the user.
 Users are able to toggle buttons referencing tags within the web page they are interested in.
-Regex is used to search through the source code and highlight the tags that the user has selected.
+Regex is used to search through the source code and highlight the selected tags.

 ## Tests

-Look in the ```components/__tests__``` folder to view tests for the ```WebsiteSearch``` and ```TagInfo``` components.
+Look in the ```src/components/__tests__``` folder to view tests for the ```WebsiteSearch``` and ```TagInfo``` components.

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).